Sherab-Z/game_rock-paper-scissors/pseudo.md

 ## Overview
 A simple console-based app in which the user plays 'Rock, Paper, Scissors' against the computer.

+Note: This is scratchpad pseudocode.
+I changed the algorithm slightly in various places during implementation.

 ## Steps

 - When the user opens or refreshes the page, the game doesn't start automatically